Holographic complexity: braneworld gravity versus the Lloyd bound: Introduction

 An important ingredient in the study of complexity is the notion of the Lloyd bound~\cite{lloyd2000ultimate}, originally proposed as a bound on the maximum rate of computation achievable by a quantum system.
 Interpreting complexity growth as computation, it was initially argued that the Lloyd bound translates to an upper bound on the rate of change of complexity~\cite{Brown:2015bva}.
 However, further studies into the time dependence of holographic complexity found several instances where the CA proposal violates the Lloyd bound.
-These include eternal AdS black holes \cite{Carmi:2017jqz, Yang:2017czx}, rotating Ba\~{n}ados-Teitelboim-Zanelli (BTZ) black holes \cite{Bernamonti:2021jyu}, the four-dimensional non-commutative $\mathcal{N} = 4$ super Yang-Mills theory \cite{Couch:2017yil}, as well as several bulk geometries that appear as solutions to Einstein-Maxwell-dilaton gravity \cite{Swingle:2017zcd, An:2018xhv, Alishahiha:2018tep, Wang:2023ipy}.
+These include eternal AdS black holes \cite{Carmi:2017jqz, Yang:2017czx}, rotating Ba\~{n}ados-Teitelboim-Zanelli (BTZ) black holes \cite{Bernamonti:2021jyu}, warped AdS$_3$ black holes \cite{Auzzi:2018pbc}, the four-dimensional non-commutative $\mathcal{N} = 4$ super Yang-Mills theory \cite{Couch:2017yil}, as well as several bulk geometries that appear as solutions to Einstein-Maxwell-dilaton gravity \cite{Swingle:2017zcd, An:2018xhv, Alishahiha:2018tep, Wang:2023ipy}.
 A rigorous study on a class of spacetimes where the Lloyd bound holds for the CA proposal has been done in \cite{Yang:2016awy}.
 For the CV proposal, it was argued recently in \cite{Engelhardt:2021mju} that by assuming the weak energy condition (WEC), a version of the Lloyd bound always holds true in asymptotically AdS$_{D}$ geometries, with spacetime dimensionality $D \ge 4$, in minimally coupled Einstein-Maxwell-scalar theories.
 It thus seems that CV is more robust in meeting an upper bound on the rate of complexity growth compared to the CA proposal.
-In $D = 3$, to the best of our knowledge, a violation of the Lloyd bound for the CV proposal has only been found for asymptotically AdS$_3$ geometries with a de Sitter bubble in their interior \cite{Auzzi:2023qbm}, and for multi-boundary AdS$_3$ wormhole geometries \cite{Zolfi:2023bdp}.
-Both examples involve bulk geometries that are somewhat exotic, signifying the importance of further exploring the CV proposal with reference to meeting or violating the Lloyd bound in less exotic setups, that can perhaps be arrived at by using simple bottom-up constructions.
+In $D = 3$, to the best of our knowledge, a violation of the Lloyd bound for the CV proposal has only been found for asymptotically AdS$_3$ geometries with a de Sitter bubble in their interior \cite{Auzzi:2023qbm}, for multi-boundary AdS$_3$ wormhole geometries \cite{Zolfi:2023bdp}, and in the holographic local quench scenario \cite{Ageev1,Ageev2}.
+These examples involve bulk geometries that are either exotic or they have less symmetry compared to the bulk duals of generic holographic states.
+This signifies the importance of further exploring the CV proposal with reference to meeting or violating the Lloyd bound in less exotic setups, that can perhaps be arrived at by using simple bottom-up constructions.